kbat/mc-tools/README.md

     script shows an example how to convert a mctal file into an easily parsable ASCII file.
   * WSSA file converters **(MCNP6 is not fully supported)**
     * [ssw2txt](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/ssw2txt.py)
-      converter: it converts WSSA files produced by MCNP(X) into plain text.
+      converter: it converts WSSA phase space files produced by MCNP(X) into plain text.
 The comments in the script explain how to derive additional information (like particle type and surface crossed) from the WSSA records.
     * [ssw2root](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/ssw2root.py)
-      converter: it converts WSSA files produced by MСNР(X) into a ROOT ntuple.
+      converter: it converts WSSA phase space files produced by MСNР(X) into a ROOT ntuple.
       The list of aliases defined in the tree can be printed by the TTree::GetListOfAliases()::Print()